By Bill Swan, Principal Consultant

 When it comes to compensation and benefits:

-• It is important to conduct regular pay audits and review the benefits to ensure they cater to a diverse workforce, which may include mixed families, multi-generational households, various cultural and linguistic backgrounds, individuals living with disabilities, and more.
+- To close this gap, organizations should conduct regular pay audits and evaluate benefits to ensure they support a diverse workforce.
+This includes considering the needs of mixed families, multi-generational households, diverse cultural and linguistic backgrounds, individuals with disabilities, and more.
+Proactively addressing these factors helps create a more equitable and inclusive workplace for all.